New Skoda Superb due in 2024

 The next Superb is expected to receive a redesign to bring it into line with the latest versions of the Kodiaq, Fabia and Octavia, and our render images preview what it could look like.

-While the basic underpinnings will be the same as the old car, the prototypes spotted testing suggest the new Superb will be longer than the current model, with a longer wheelbase (the distance between the front and rear wheels) meaning it should be more spacious inside.
+While the basic underpinnings will be the same as the old car, the prototypes spotted testing suggest the new Superb will be longer than the current model, with a longer wheelbase (the distance between the front and rear wheels) meaning it will be more spacious inside.

 The new Superb will also get the VW Group’s final generation of combustion engines, with a choice of 2.0-litre petrol and diesel engines available with front and four-wheel drive.